Cosmetic Acupuncture for Eye Bags.

 Cosmetic Acupuncture for eye bags

-I use the finest needles available at a thin 0.12mm wide to needle under the orbit, and a regular 0.16-0.14mm needle on the brow and near the mouth.
+I use the finest needles available to needle under the eye, on the brow and near the mouth.
 The needles are inserted quickly and retained for about 25 minutes.

 Other facial points are used depending on what else you want to work on using Cosmetic Acupuncture.
 It could be the forehead, fine lines, the jaw or mouth.